 In case you decide you do want to pursue a relationship with your boss, just know that you will do so at your own risk.
 According to a survey 16% of those who have had a romance at work have dated a supervisor.
 You could go for it and end up dating discreetly; falling in love; leaving the company for the sake of the relationship; and living happily ever after.
 But be aware that the chances of that happening are slim.
 Studies have found that only a third of office romances end in marriage.

-But, if out of a couple of billions of people on the planet, your boss is the only one you want to date, still move cautiously.
+And, if out of a couple of billions of people on the planet, your boss is the only one you want to date, still move cautiously.
 If you don’t get along, you’ve got a lose-lose situation, losing your job and partner.
 Your boss has the stronger position and could determine your future, and if things go south, your job will be at stake.

 Another way out